varletjs/varlet/packages/varlet-ui/src/collapse/docs/en-US.md

 ### Accordion Mode

-Use `accordion` prop to open accordion mode, In this case `value` is a String.
+Use the `accordion` property to enable accordion mode. `value` can be a string or a number.

 ```html
 <script setup>